 So, where do you start?

-In this post, we will discuss 3 different types of injury prevention programs, and the pros and cons of each.
-The goal is to give you clarity by highlighting GOOD options and a variety of ways to access the training, no matter where you are located or what your resources are.
+In this post, we will discuss 3 different types of injury prevention programs that might be available to you, and the pros and cons of each.
+The goal is to give you clarity by highlighting GOOD options and a variety of ways to access expert training, no matter where you are located or what your resources are.
 You don’t have to waste any more time waiting around and wondering what more you could be doing to protect yourself or your athletes!

-The best program is the one you will commit to and stay consistent with.
+The best program for YOU is the one you will commit to and stay consistent with.

-We will share 3 different options for you to access expert training to reduce injuries and improve performance in your sport…
+Here are 3 options for you to access expert training to reduce injuries and improve performance in your sport.

 Note – All of the following are:

 - Proven by research

 Description: 15-20 minute warm-up routine with a series of exercises for neuromuscular training, to be done at the beginning of every training session and on game days